 PhD studies in Analytics and Operations

 A&O faculty research focuses on understanding how companies actually do things for value creation and value capture.
 Across the different research themes, there is a shared interest in management science, operations management, business analytics, and marketing science.
-As part of their doctoral training, students take a set of quantitative and analytical methods courses from within and outside the department.
+As part of their doctoral training, students take a set of quantitative and analytical methods courses from within and outside the School.
 Students start working on a research topic jointly decided with their supervisor during their first year, and continue receiving close research mentorship throughout their doctoral studies.
-O&A doctoral students frequently attend and present their research in leading academic conferences worldwide and they also benefit from regular departmental seminars by leading scholars in the field.
+O&A doctoral students frequently attend and present their research in leading academic conferences worldwide and they also benefit from regular seminars by leading scholars in the field.

 The course structure comprises:

 - The programme typically consists of four or five years of full-time study, starting with one year of courses registered as MRes.
 These courses are typically advanced postgraduate courses to provide rigorous methodological training to prepare students for their PhD research.
-Along with the departmental courses, students typically take some of these from other UCL departments (e.g., Economics, Psychology), the London School of Economics and London Business School.
+Along with the School’s courses, students typically take some of these from other UCL departments (e.g., Economics, Psychology), the London School of Economics and London Business School.

 - In addition to methods courses, students also undertake a first year research project under the tutoring and supervision of a faculty member later in the MRes year (Term 3 + Summer period).